factionsecurity/faction/README.md

 FACTION is your entire assessment workflow in a box.
 With FACTION you can:
 1. Automate pen testing and security assessment Reports
-1. Peer review and track changes to reports
+1. Peer review and track changes for reports
 1. Create customized DOCX templates for different assessment types and retests
 3. Real-time collaboration with assessors via the web app and [Burp Suite Extensions](https://www.factionsecurity.com/project/faction-burpsuite-extension/)
 4. Customizable vulnerability templates with over 75 prepopulated